aws/repro-collection/README.md

 ### Results

 The `mysql` benchmark will automatically parse the HammerDB output and create a `~/results.json` file on the `LDG`, containing the test conclusion (NOPM and TPM numbers, along with measured latency).
+It will also print a message like "Benchmark score: NNNN".

 An `mysql` results file might look like this:
 ```
 {
+    "score": [123456],
     "nopm": [123456],
     "tpm": [234567],
     "latency_min": [1.234,1.345,12.345,0.123,0.456],